Kepnang2/alx-low_level_programming/0x01-variables_if_else_while/README.md

-#Task 10.
+#Task 11.
-Write a program that prints all possible different combinations of two digits.
+Write a program that prints all possible different combinations of three digits.
 Numbers must be separated by ,, followed by a space